 Two things to consider when using a stand-up desk, and this is advice from others in the community.
 Chris Wahl suggested that I get a stand-up desk that has a memory controller that is programmable to your desired height.
 The desk I bought from Ikea does not have a programmable controller, so I am always struggling with getting the desk at the right height.

-I am happy to say, I’ve been using my stand-up desk for about two months now and am enjoying it.
+I am happy to say, I’ve been using my stand-up desk for about two months now, and I am enjoying it.
 I do need to work on my posture, I tend to lean on my desk or cross my legs to hold myself up.
-Maybe I’m just telling myself I need to sit for a bit either way posture is crucial, and I need to get better at it.
-Yes, it does take some adjustments, but, in the long run, I think it’s all worth it.
+Maybe I’m just telling myself I need to sit for a bit.
+Either way, posture is crucial, and I need to get better at it.
+Yes, it does take some adjustments, but, eventually, I think it’s all worth it.

 Do you have a stand-up desk?
 Considering buying one?
-Let me know your thoughts on a stand-up desk on Twitter.
+Please let me know your thoughts on a stand-up desk on Twitter.